SuXuping/OCR_MLLM_TOY/README.md

 #### Attention: you need change some parameters in ".sh" file according to your device and data.

 ## Evaluation
-we have evaluated OCR_MLLM_TOY on many benchmarks including TextVQA\mm_bench\mm_bench_cn\mm_vet\MME.In some benchmarks our model can achieve similar results as LLaVA Next-34B.
+We have evaluated OCR_MLLM_TOY on many benchmarks including TextVQA\mm_bench\mm_bench_cn\mm_vet\MME.
+In some benchmarks our model can achieve similar results as LLaVA Next-34B.
 <p align="center">
     <img src="assets/evaluate_results.png" width="70%"></a> <br>
     Evaluation results.